jxskiss/mcli/README.md

 ## Features

-1. Extremely easy to use, dead simple buf powerful API to define commands, flags and arguments.
+1. Extremely easy to use, simple but powerful API to define commands, flags and arguments.
 2. Add arbitrary level sub-command with single line code.
-3. Define your command flags and arguments inside the command processor using a simple struct tag.
+3. Define command flags and arguments inside the command processor using struct tag.
-4. Set default value for flags and arguments.
-5. Read environment variables for flags and arguments.
+4. Read environment variables for flags and arguments.
-6. Set default value for flags and arguments.
+5. Set default value for flags and arguments.
-7. Work with slice, map out of box (of course the bool, (u)int, (u)int16, (u)int32, (u)int64, float, duration, string types are also supported).
+6. Work with slice, map out of box, of course the bool, string, integer, unsigned integer, float, duration types are also supported.
-8. Automatic help for commands, flags and arguments.
+7. Automatic help for commands, flags and arguments.
-9. Mark commands, flags as hidden, hidden commands and flags won't be showed in help, except that when a special flag "--mcli-show-hidden" is provided.
+8. Mark commands, flags as hidden, hidden commands and flags won't be showed in help, except that when a special flag "--mcli-show-hidden" is provided.
-10. Mark flags, arguments as required, it reports error when not given.
+9. Mark flags, arguments as required, it reports error when not given.
-11. Mark flags as deprecated.
+10. Mark flags as deprecated.
-12. Automatic suggestions like git.
+11. Automatic suggestions like git.
-13. Compatible with the standard library's flag.FlagSet.
+12. Compatible with the standard library's flag.FlagSet.

-# Usage
+## Usage

-Work in main function:
+Use in main function:

 ```go
 func main() {